wang2000star/sm4_c_rust/README.md

 # sm4_c_rust

-perform by c and rust
+SM4 performed by C and Rust